 When life hands you lemons, you are supposed to make lemonade.
 Well, I did that yesterday.
 Today, well today there was a mishap in the freezer.
 Instead of letting it get the best of me, I decided to get a project done that I have been meaning to do, but never had the time….
-Today was the day I was going to make a batch of goat milk coffee creamer, whether I planned to or not.
+Today was the day I was going to make a batch of goat milk coffee creamer, whether I wanted to or not.

 They say you shouldn’t cry over spilled milk

-I don’t know who “They” are but I almost cried today when I went to put up two half gallon mason jars of fresh goat milk.
+I don’t know who “They” are but I almost cried today when I went to put up two half gallon mason jars of goat milk.
 When I looked in our freezer, I saw that two jars had burst and I felt tangible pain.
 I started checking over my other jars and sure enough twelve half gallon mason jars were broken.
 I had a decision to make, either leave them in there and deal with each jar as we pulled them out to use it.
 Or fix it now while I had the chance.
 I’m not one to kick the can down the road, so I grabbed a milk crate and brought all twelve jars upstairs.

 After everything was all said and done, I had managed to salvage all the milk except a few drops, only to run out of freezer bags. **facepalm** This is my life.

 Now, I am not 100% sure what caused the jar failure.
 I have frozen mason jars for years and never had an issue.
 If I had to guess, I would say either a head space problem or half gallon mason jars shouldn’t be frozen.
 It doesn’t really matter since I won’t do it again, but it would be nice to know for the future.

 Anyways, the whole point is I have one and a half gallons of goat milk that I need to do something with.
 I could refreeze them, and I may still.
 But right now, I am making coffee creamer.
 I may even try my hand at making cheese so stay tuned.